-- a) To conserve biodiversity by providing linkages between significant natural vegetation units within the City. - b) To ensure that important natural features inform the urban structure of the place. - c) To provide high amenity areas for residents. - d) To retain, rehabilitate and restore vegetation within environmental corridors. - e) Provide new works that enhance the amenity and enable the enjoyment of these spaces. - f) To ensure the quality and quantity of stormwater leaving the developed area does not adversely impact upon the health of downstream environmental areas and watercourses.
+- a) To conserve biodiversity by providing vegetated environmental corridor linkages between significant natural vegetation units within the City. - b) To ensure that important natural features inform the urban structure of the place. - c) To provide high amenity areas for residents. - d) To retain, rehabilitate and restore native vegetation within environmental corridors. - e) Provide new works that enhance the amenity and enable the enjoyment of these spaces for passive recreation. - f) To ensure the quality and quantity of stormwater leaving the developed area does not adversely impact upon the health of downstream environmental areas and watercourses. - g) To provide terrestrial connectivity for fauna movement along the environmental corridors and provide appropriate fauna crossing measures. - h) To ensure uses not compatible with protecting and enhancing areas of high biodiversity value (Cumberland Plain Conservation Plan identified avoided lands) do not encroach into these areas.